NishantJoshi00/finternet-api/docs/runtime-primitives/asset-runtime-schema-functions.md

 * `/google-unified-ledger/`
 * `/microsoft-unified-ledger/`

+The second component establishes the namespace for the other two entities in the system i.e. asset/token-managers and users.

+* `/google-unified-ledger/asset-managers`
+* `/google-unified-ledger/users`
+* `/microsoft-unified-ledger/asset-managers`
+* `/microsoft-unified-ledger/users`

-All the asset/token managers and users can be namespaced under the following paths respectively:
+Specific token-manager and users can be referred under the above namespaces
+respectively:

 * `/google-unified-ledger/asset-managers/icici`
 * `/google-unified-ledger/users/user1`